Edge Exchangeable Graphs: Connectedness, Gaussianity and Completeness: Introduction

-The Norros–Reittu model \cite{norros_2006_on} is another model which has an independent poisson number of edges between each pair of vertices.
-However, in that model the intensity is (up to a a common scaling) the product of intensities associated to the vertices.
-Thus it roughly corresponds to our first rank (see Definition \ref{1st rank defn}) case.
+The Norros–Reittu model \cite{norros_2006_on} is another model which has an independent Poisson number of edges between each pair of vertices.
+However, in that model the intensity is (up to a common scaling) the product of intensities associated to the vertices.
 Moreover, the vertex set is deterministic unlike the vertex set in our model.